Knowledge Base

 Create your Page Layout

-TERMINALFOUR features a few different kinds of Assets that help you efficiently build, maintain and update your site and its content.
+Terminalfour features a few different kinds of Assets that help you efficiently build, maintain and update your site and its content.
 The first one we'll use is Page Layouts.

 Page Layouts form the basis of your page design and while you could use a single Page Layout for every page in your site, depending on your needs, you'll probably require more.
 A Page Layout comprises the header and footer HTML that will appear on all the pages that use it.
 Changes to the Page Layout markup will be reflected on all the pages that use it.